 I know this can be a hard topic for some of us, but for others it’s not really that type of controversial topic.
+Childhood trauma is not something we’re used to acknowledge and take a part in the prevention of said issue.
 Just know that either way, whatever it is that you’re dealing with, you’re not alone.
-There’s a lot of people like you and me who sometimes need to hear about this sort of topics to actually feel like what they went through was valid.
-You don’t need validation but bearing witness into someone else’s story can go a long way.
+There’s a lot of people like you and me who sometimes need to hear about these topics to actually feel like what we went through is valid.
+You don’t need validation from anyone, but bearing witness into someone else’s story can go a long way.

-Growing up in an abusive household can leave deeps scars on your soul and it’s so hard to deal with it since you never actually understood how bad you were being treated since it was so normal to you, an everyday thing if I might say.
-You knew it was wrong but your mistreatment made it seem like it was a normal thing, so you were afraid to say something or let anyone know what you were going through, the hard part is that at this point you’re still struggling to actually admit and say something about because you’re scared of what people are going to say.
+Growing up in an abusive household can leave deep scars on our souls and it is so hard to deal with this issue.
+This is due to our lack of understanding how bad you were being treated since it was so normal to you to be neglected, it felt like that was how you were supposed to be treated.
+Deep inside, you knew it was wrong but your mistreatment made it seem like it was a normal thing, so you were afraid to say something or let anyone know what you were going through.
+The hardest part of childhood trauma is that at this point in your life, you’re still struggling to actually admit and say something about the issues you struggled with because you’re scared of what people are going to say.
 I know how it is, I’ve been there.
-If we actually took some time to look around us you might be surprised at how many people have been going through this as well and we’re scared to speak up.
-The person you least expect could be one of us.
+If we actually took some time to look around us we might be surprised at how many people have been going through this type of trauma as well.

-It’s really hard to talk about the effects of childhood trauma in adults because we actually don’t even know if what we’re going through is a sign of the trauma or we’re just too broken to be completely repaired.
+It’s really hard to talk about the effects of childhood trauma in adults because we actually don’t know if what we’re going through is a sign of the trauma, or if we’re just too broken to be completely repaired.

 Can You Be Too Broken Beyond Repair?

 No, we are not too broken beyond repair.
-Whoever told you otherwise was afraid to actually acknowledge the potential you have to achieve your goals and shine in your every day activities.
+Whoever told you otherwise was afraid to actually acknowledge the potential you have to be able to achieve your goals and overall shine in your every day activities.

 What Would People Say If…

-Growing up you were told that if you ever said something that either something bad would happen or you wouldn’t be believed, and thinking about that now while I’m in my twenties it’s still a hard thing for me to process.
-I still feel like my feelings or everything I do needs to be validated by other people, people I don’t even know, if I don’t rent that validation you might feel like you haven’t completed some sort of task that you, by no means, should even have to think about.
-You might get that feeling in your chest that you’re not really important to someone if they don’t give you the validation you’re looking for Nd dealing with these things on a daily basis can be so emotionally and physically draining.
-If you’re like me, I know you’ll be asking people you don’t even know how to do a certain thing or how to act in a way that can be socially accepted without even thinking about what it is that you really want to do.
+Growing up we were told that if we ever said anything than either something bad would happen to you our someone we loved, or if you decided to speak up then wouldn’t be believed.
+Thinking about that now while I’m in my twenties it’s still a hard thing for me to process.
+I still feel like my feelings or everything I do needs to be validated by other people, people I don’t even know, if I don’t get that validation I might feel like I haven’t completed some sort of task that I, by no means, should even have to think doubt my decisions for the sake of what others may say.
+You might get that feeling in your chest that you’re not really important to someone if they don’t give you the validation you’re looking for and dealing with these things on a daily basis can be so emotionally and physically draining.
+If you’re like me, I know you’ll be asking people you don’t even know how to do a certain thing or how to act in a way that can be socially accepted without even thinking about what it is that you really